-An activity that invariably produces lots of laughs and good interaction during group sessions is target games.
+Target games is an activity that invariably produces lots of laughs and good interaction during group sessions.

-As an activity it is also very suitable to do one-on-one and works well for both men and women.
+As an activity target games are very suitable to do both for groups and one-on-one and works well for both men and women.
 Residential living facilities for the most part have a lot more women than men and finding activities that appeal to both is important.
 Inviting staff members to take a turn in the activity is usually popular with the residents.

 Playing a target game can be competitive or not.
 You know your clients best and will choose the best option with the individual.
 I find it often brings out a competitive streak and the most unlikely persons are suddenly fully intent and focused on the task in hand.